You can download the Government as 'Smart Client' Chapter 6 - Appendix as a PDF or find the full text below.

 Contingency: An amount of money kept aside for unforeseen costs.

-Contact administrator: The person who ensures the activities and roles are carried out as per the contract.
-In smaller projects this can be the architect or the quantity surveyor.
+Contract administrator: The person who ensures the activities and roles are carried out as per the contract.
+In smaller projects this is can be the architect or the quantity surveyor.

 Cost Benefit Analysis (CBA): The comparison of payback by initial cost and lifecycle costing of options for elements of the project.

 Cost Plan: Financial guidelines prepared prior to concept design, from project goals the project delivery can confidently be completed within.
 Final project definition and documentation occur after the cost plan preparation.